-- Next morning- Blind copying happens.
-Class after class the math's concepts keep getting complicated and the 'fearful child' is finding it even more difficult.
+- The following day- Blind copying happens.
+Class after class, the math concepts keep getting complicated, and the 'fearful child' is finding it even more difficult.

-- Math’s tests take place and the child scores poor marks.
-That good enough to upset the parents who further hit at his self-image and label him "I was so good at Maths.
+- Math tests take place, and the child scores poor marks.
+That's good enough to upset the parents, who further hit at his self-image and label him "I was so good at Maths.
 I wonder how did you become like this?
 Why don’t you study more?"

 - The fearful child grapples with the difficulties as he tries to secure 'pass marks' in the exam.
-Poor grades affect the child and he goes through the process of ‘Learned Helplessness’.
-By this time the fearful child is under a lasting effect produced by exposure to situations (in this case constantly getting poor grades) in which nothing a child does work.
-No responses yield reinforcement or provide an escape from negative events.
-After such experience, people seem to give up and which happens with children too.
+Poor grades affect the child, and he goes through the process of ‘Learned Helplessness.’
+By this time, the fearful child is under a lasting effect produced by exposure to situations (in this case, constantly getting poor grades) in which nothing a child does work.
+There is no positive reinforcement or an escape from negative feelings.
+The child finally quits.

-And here comes the most unsettling part- These children, individuals retire to a seemingly passive state and simply don’t try.
-Many at times it happens because the child or the individual perceives that he has no control over this subject how much he tries.
-Success breeds success but no one provided enough support for failure to breed success.
+And here comes the most unsettling part- These children, individuals, retire to a seemingly passive state and simply don’t try.
+The child or the individual perceives that he has no control over this subject despite how much he tries.

-- Many times a child also witnesses spill over effect whereby grades go down as the fear of 'numbers' spreads to other subjects which require dealing with numbers.
+- Often, a child witnesses the spill-over effect whereby grades go down as the fear of 'numbers' spreads to other subjects that require dealing with numbers.

-- Parents contribute effectively by comparing the 'fearful child' to his better sibling or to his friends who are doing well in school.
-This hits the child self-esteem.
+- Parents contribute effectively by comparing the 'fearful child' to his better sibling or his friends who are doing well in school.
+This hits the child's self-esteem.
 He thinks poorly of himself and as a member of the family.
 Many times poor grades are the reason for enormous conflict with parents.
-The expectation mismatch further adds to the already suffering 'Self'.
+The expectation mismatch further adds to the already suffering 'Self.'

-- At school, the teacher’s preference for Math’s makes 'the not so smart one’ a back bencher- Math’s is celebrated and sometimes the teachers inadvertently show preference for the 'Math’s Kids' and reach out to them for Math’s competitions, solving an equation, showing it to the class and praising the 'Math kid' for being 'brainy'.
+- The teacher’s preference for Math makes 'the not so smart one’ a backbencher at school.
+Sometimes, the teachers inadvertently show appreciation for the 'Math’s Kids' and reach out to them for Math’s competitions, solve an equation, show it to the class, and praise the 'Math kid' for being 'brainy.'

-- The downward spiral continues until the child thinks of self as being 'worthless'.
+- The downward spiral continues until the child thinks of himself as 'worthless.'
 The deep-seated fear further escalates as more failures embark.
-By 10th grade one is ready to disburden Math’s and choose a different field of study.
-It also affects the choice of career as one tries to refrain from those career lines which are numbers-centric.
+By 10th grade, one is ready to dis-burden Maths and choose a different field of study.
+It also affects career choice as one tries to refrain from those career lines that are numbers-centric.

 This doesn’t happen overnight.
-The painful journey that started from for example- 3rd grade, tarnished many aspects of life for many individuals who later found joy in their chosen field.
+The painful journey that started from, for example- 3rd grade tarnished many aspects of life for many individuals who later found joy in their chosen field.
 For some, it scarred them forever.
-And I am one of them.The madness of 'fitting in' is sometimes so unreasonable that one cannot see that one is when made to 'stand out' and live.
+And I am one of them.The madness of 'fitting in' is sometimes so unreasonable that one cannot see that one is made to 'stand out and live.

 Many of us have gone through this journey.
 Do we want this for our child?
 Haven't we suffered enough?

 But I wouldn't be saying this to my 10-year-old child- "Sorry, I can't help.
-I was really bad at Maths.
+I was terrible at Maths.
 Go to your Daddy."

 But I wouldn't be taking my application back from a job that requires- Data crunching.

-I would have been a different person if not a Math’s person.
+I would have been a different person if not a Math person.